gurtej154/Gurtej-Singh-Web-Portfolio/README.md

 ## Usage
 The following displays the link to the web portfolio and live-demo of exploring the website.
 Enjoy!

-Click the following link to access the landing webpage: https://gurtej154.github.io/Gurtej-Singh-Web-Portfolio/
+Click the following link to access the web-portfolio: https://gurtej154.github.io/Gurtej-Singh-Web-Portfolio/

 ![Website-gif](./Web-portfolio.gif)